Ranjitha75388/projects/JasperReport server  .md

 - Docker – builds & pulls container images

+- Bitnami Docker image - This image already has the .war file pre-installed and deployed in Tomcat, so no manual download or deployment is required.Latest version:8.2.0

 Check with:

 ```
 minikube version
 kubectl version --client
 docker --version
 ```
-## Step 2: Start Minikube
+### Step 2: Start Minikube
 ```
 minikube start
 ```
 This will create a local Kubernetes cluster.

-## Step 3: Enable Ingress (optional but useful)
+### Step 3: Enable Ingress (optional but useful)
 ```
 minikube addons enable ingress
 ```
-This allows you to access JasperReports through a friendly URL (or just use service port).
+This allow to access JasperReports through a friendly URL.

-## Step 4: Deploy PostgreSQL as the database
+### Step 4: Deploy PostgreSQL as the database

 1.Create a file postgres-deployment.yaml: